Beyond Good & Evil (video game): Release

+Remasters

-A full HD re-mastered version of the game was developed by Ubisoft Shanghai, released on Xbox Live Arcade in March 2011 and on PlayStation Network in June 2011.
+A full HD remastered version of the game was developed by Ubisoft Shanghai, released on Xbox Live Arcade on March 2, 2011, and on PlayStation Network in Europe on June 8, 2011, and in North America on June 28.
 It features improved character models and textures, as well as a modified soundtrack.
 Achievements, trophies and online leaderboards were also added.
 The HD edition was made backwards compatible on the Xbox One and available free to Gold members from August 16, 2016, through September 1, 2016, as part of the Games with Gold program.
 Ubisoft released Beyond Good & Evil HD for retail in Europe on September 21, 2012.
 The retail package includes Beyond Good & Evil HD, Outland and From Dust.

+An early version of another remaster, the 20th Anniversary Edition, was accidentally released to some Ubisoft+ subscribers on Xbox platforms by Ubisoft on November 29, 2023.
+It was quickly removed from availability.
+The official release date was set for early 2024, although it did not end up releasing at that timeframe.
+The remaster's existence was leaked in August 2023.
+It was officially unveiled on June 20, 2024, and released five days later.
+In addition to updated graphics and remastered audio, 20th Anniversary Edition adds new features, including a speedrun mode; an anniversary gallery containing original development art, screenshots, and footage; unlockable cosmetic items for the main characters, weapons, and vehicles; and a new sidequest that connects to the story of Beyond Good & Evil 2.